prom3theu5/aspirational-manifests/docs/Writerside/topics/Environmental-Variables.md

 All environmental variables are prefixed with `ASPIRATE_`.

-The following environmental variables are available:
+The following is a selection of environmental variables are available (Each of the command pages lists all possible env vars for a command):

 | Name                                       | Description                                                                 | Default Value     |
 |--------------------------------------------|-----------------------------------------------------------------------------|-------------------|